openshift-pipelines/pipelines-as-code/docs/install.md

 * Go to you repository or organization setting and click on *Hooks* and *"Add webhook"* links.

 * Set the payload URL to the event listener public URL.
-On OpenShift you can get the public URL of the Pipelines-as-Code eventlistener like this :
+On OpenShift you can get the public URL of the Pipelines-as-Code controller like this :

   ```shell
   echo https://$(oc get route -n pipelines-as-code el-pipelines-as-code-interceptor -o jsonpath='{.spec.host}')